Riyad Vinci Wadia: Final years

 Riyad tested positive for HIV in 1995.
 Though he was quite capable of affording the then expensive HIV medication, he refused to be on any kind of dosage.
 He left India shortly after the production of BOMgAY, supporting himself with petty jobs in New York and writing a regular column for The New Indian Express.
 Things got difficult post 9/11, with not many jobs available, forcing him to get back to Bombay.
-Riyad was lost to stomach tuberculosis on 30 November 2003, in Bombay.
+Riyad was lost to abdominal tuberculosis on 30 November 2003, in Bombay.
 At the time of his death, he was in the process of generating funds for his supposed first full-length film (unfinished), Naked Rain, based on R. Raj Rao's novel, Boyfriend.
 "He made a very important contribution to the gay cause and was one of the central figures to begin the broad-basing of the gay movement in India," says gay activist Ashok Row Kavi.
 The Riyad Wadia Award for Best Emerging Indian Filmmaker was instituted with funding from Wadia Movietone (through Riyad's brother Roy) in 2011 by Kashish, the noted international queer film festival held annually in Bombay.